nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

  </p>

-**How is a `Page` generated**
+**How a `Page` is generated**

 When the user executes a command, `Page` factory method `of` will be called and the result returned will be either of its concrete subclasses.
-The Sequence Diagram below illustrates the chain of method calls whenever a new Page is constructed to be displayed in the UI.
+The *Sequence Diagram* below illustrates the chain of method calls whenever a new Page is constructed to be displayed in the UI.

 <p align="center">